SCIENCE EDUCATOR (this is different from Exhibit Facilitator)

 The Education Department's Public Programs team offer hands-on learning experiences throughout the Science Center.
 The goal of these inquiry-based experiences is to make science and technology accessible and fun.
 These volunteer positions are ideal for those with a passion for STEM learning or museum education and a desire to share this passion with visitors of all ages.
 Help visitors launch hot air balloons in our lobby, identify dinosaur claws, read x-rays or fire smoke rings from our air cannon!

-There are two types of Science Education volunteer positions available.
-Please see below for further details:
+There are two types of Science Education volunteer positions available, as listed below:

-Volunteers are also assigned responsibilities within the permanent exhibit area of Dinosaur Mysteries.
-Duties include imparting science information and general information about MSC, facilitating exhibit interactives, maintaining order, reporting exhibit repair issues and light cleaning (sweeping).
-Generally, one hour of a four hour shift is spent in Dinosaur Mysteries.
+This level also includes responsibilities in the permanent exhibit area of Dinosaur Mysteries.
+Duties include imparting science information and general information about Maryland Science Center, facilitating exhibit interactives, maintaining order, reporting exhibit repair issues and light cleaning (sweeping).
+Generally, one hour of a four-hour shift is spent in Dinosaur Mysteries.

-Volunteers perform the same duties as outlined above.
-In addition, they receive training to present science demonstrations on the Demonstration Stage.
+Volunteers perform the same duties as outlined above, but in addition, they receive training to present science demonstrations on the Demonstration Stage.
 Demonstrations are theatrical in nature and last 20-25 minutes.
-Topics include chemical reactions, nanotechnology and optical illusions, among others.
+Topics include but are not limited to chemical reactions, nanotechnology, and optical illusions.

 - Personal or professional background in science, education, museum education or performance is desired, but not necessary

 - Willingness to work with visitors of all ages, especially school-age children